 What’s the first step?

 Citizens who are interested in running for state or local offices in Virginia should visit the State Board of Elections Web site and look at the:

 Provides information to candidates and prospective candidates about qualifications for a particular office, filing requirements and deadlines; where to file the required forms and documents, and other information candidates will need to run for a particular office.
 The candidate information bulletin you should consult will depend on the office you are seeking.

 Download forms required to run for various local, state and federal offices

-Information for all candidates for office to comply with state laws regarding campaign finance
+- Campaign finance laws and guidance Information for all candidates for office to comply with state laws regarding campaign finance